shreysh-mane/PeerIslands-Primer-Cohort/Day 3/Task.md

   { id: 10, name: "Backpack", price: 59.99, category: "Accessories" }
 ];

-1. Write a JavaScript program to create a new array that contains only the names of the products from the cart items array.
+1. Write a JavaScript program to create a new array that contains only the names of the products from the product array.

-2. Write a JavaScript program to filter out and retrieve only the items from the cart whose price is greater than $50.
+2. Write a JavaScript program to filter out and retrieve only the items from the product array whose price is greater than $50.

-3. Write a JavaScript program to calculate the total price of all items in the cart by multiplying the price of each item by its quantity, and then summing up these values.
+3. Write a JavaScript program to calculate the total price of all items in the product array by multiplying the price of each item by its quantity, and then summing up these values.

-4. Write a JavaScript program to create an array of products that belong to the same category.
+4. Write a JavaScript program to create an array of products that belong to the same category. (e.g Electronics)